niktechnopro/space-shooter-game/README.md

 ## A space shooter game developped with Python programming language and the PyGame games development library

 ## It features:
-* mouse control,
+* mouse control
-* scrolling background effect,
+* scrolling background effect
-* music,
+* music
-* high score save/read to/from a file,
+* high score save/read to/from a file
 * game pause

 ## The sprites and sound effects downloaded from 2 location that offer free resources: